OpenTranslationBible/open-bible/en-GB/13.1 Chronicles/md/1-chronicles-28.md

 He said to me,

-> ‘Your son Solomon is the one who shall build My house and My courtyards;
+> ‘Your son Solomon is the one who shall construct My house and My courtyards;
-> for I have chosen him to be a son to Me, and I will be a father to him.
+> for I have chosen him to be a son to Me, and I will be a Father to him.

 ---

 ## 1 Chronicles 28:7

 > I will establish his kingdom forever
-> if he resolutely performs My commandments and My ordinances,
+> if he faithfully keeps My commandments and My ordinances,
 > as is done now.’

 ---